IgnitionBoulder/2015week1/deliverables/README.md

 The git log command shows your history of previous commits in reverese chronological order.
 One option is git log -p which shows the difference in each commit, or the command git log -2 which shows only the last two entries.

 How can you look through your historical commits on the Github website?
+Click on the "History" button at the top right of the repository.
 What is a "Merge"?
+When your changes have diverged from the current branch, you can merge them back together in the same branch by a git merge command.

 What is a "Pull Request"?
 After you fork a repo and make changes, you can make a Pull Request to have to original authors view your changes an decide if they want to indlude it in the final project.